CrystalCo/hooks-workshop/lessons/10-the-feed/exercise/README.md

 ## Requirements

-1. Load the posts with `loadFeedPosts(createdBefore, limit)`.
+1. Load the posts with `loadFeedPosts(createdBefore, limit)` API.
 It returns a promise so you can either `await` it or use `then`. `createdBefore` will query for only posts created before the unix timestamp you provide (the thing `Date.now()` returns). `limit` will limit the number of results.
 You can set the limit to whatever you want, but 3 seems like a good limit for this exercise.
 When you have your posts, render them each with `<FeedPost/>`.

 2. When the user clicks the `View More` button, load more posts (ofc!).
 What controls how many posts are fetched?
 Change that and you're ready to go.